Slumpflation or Deflationary Slump?

 .
 Falls in purchasing power due to inflation is the equivalent to loss in purchasing power associated with excessive monetary volumes and even zero interest rates.
 This is because in both cases in an increasingly inter-dependent world, the price of money shows up in the exchange rate of the pound against the currencies of our major trading partners or the common currencies used in transactions.
 Quantitative easing and low interest rates are the equivalent to devaluation, this raises the relative prices of imported items.
 This is also a race to the bottom, dressed up as prudential macroeconomic policy, resulting in currency conflict promoted by national central bank decisions, each trying to gain national benefits from export led growth.
 These benefits will not be fully realized because all are playing the same game.
 This is a beggar-thy-neighbour approach to macroeconomic policy and undermines the reality of "free trade".
 It was this sort of mutual irresponsibility in economic governance that undermined the gold standard.
 No matter what the policy, the eventual symptom of economic crises is that most people face falling real incomes.
 An addendum to this observation is that it is not only falling real incomes but sharply rising and concentration of real incomes in other segments of the economic and social constituencies.

 Such blanket approaches which smother and undermine effective policy traction include trying to control money volumes (quantitative easing), low interest rates and cutting government revenue-supported activities (public services).
-The fact that savers are seriously prejudiced, that real incomes, as a result of a devaluing currency, drop in proportion to imported items consumed and export led growth falters as a result of currency conflict arising from diametrically opposed national monetary policies that adhere to no central value standard (such as gold), are, by default, considered to be the normal "costs" to be endured as a result of policy-making; very poorly conceived and irresponsible policy-making.
-The root cause is that economic theory provides no convenient solutions.
+Savers are seriously prejudiced, real incomes, as a result of a devaluing currency, drop in proportion to imported items consumed and export led growth falters because of currency conflict arising from diametrically opposed national monetary policies that adhere to no central value standard (such as gold).
+By default, all of this is considered to be the normal behaviour to be endured as a result of very poorly conceived and irresponsible policy-making.
+The root cause, the "elephant in the room" is that economic theory provides no convenient solutions.

 There is an alternative